yewin-mm/spring-data-jpa-join-table-example/README.md

 ### Before you begin
 Before learn and see this project. <br>
-If you are not good enough with Java Spring Boot, you should learn below example projects first. <br>
+If you are not good enough on basic JPA CRUD knowledge with Java Spring Boot, you should learn below example projects first. <br>
 Click below links.
 * [Spring Boot Sample CRUD Application](https://github.com/yewin-mm/spring-boot-sample-crud)

-If you already knew above links and good enough with Java Spring Boot, you can keep learn this project and see the "Instruction" below.
+If you already knew above links and good enough basic knowledge with Java Spring Boot, you can keep learn this project and see the "Instruction" below.

 ### Clone Project